WilliamThyer/williamthyer.github.io/_pages/about.md

 About me
 ======
 My name is William Thyer.
-I am a data scientist at a healthcare technology company.
+I am a senior data scientist at a healthcare technology company.
 I received my PhD in Psychology at the University of Chicago in 2023.
 I was previously a data science intern at [Spark Neuro](https://medical.sparkneuro.com/) in 2021 and at [Intuitive Surgical](https://www.intuitive.com/en-us) in 2022.
 You can access my [resume here](http://williamthyer.github.io/files/Thyer_William_Resume.pdf) and [Github here](https://github.com/WilliamThyer).

 My research and internships
 ======